KarrieK/NICAR16/README.md

 Open up a terminal and type pwd - this tells you that you should be in your home directory

-We want to create a new directory to store our data in.
+Next we need to create a new directory to store our data in.

+$mkdir csvkit_class

-Type mkdir csvkit_class this will create a new file in your home directory
+This will create a new file in your home directory

-Now we need to enter that folder.
-Type cd csvkit_class and press enter
+Now we need to navigate into the folder we just created.

-You can type pwd again to make sure you're in the right directory.
+$cd csvkit_class

+Check that you are in the correct folder
+$pwd

 # Reading in data